Evergreen Point Floating Bridge: Construction

 The first stage of the SR 520 floating bridge replacement project was the construction of 77 concrete pontoons in 2011 and 2012 by Kiewit-General-Manson at two purpose-built facilities in Aberdeen and Tacoma.
 The pontoons were floated to the bridge on Lake Washington via the Lake Washington Ship Canal.
 Pontoon assembly and fastening, to form the floating bridge's deck, began in 2014 and concluded in July 2015.

 In 2012, WSDOT identified cracks and other problems with the first batch of completed pontoons, estimating that it would cost $400 million to repair cracks and other flaws that would bring down the bridge's predicted lifespan below the desired 75 years.
-The problems stemmed from shortcuts allegedly taken by contractors to complete pontoons to meet set deadlines; the proposed solutions to fix the pontoons included adding high-tension steel cables and post-tensioning of the concrete.
+The problems were originally speculated to stem from shortcuts allegedly taken by the contractor to complete pontoons to meet set deadlines; the proposed solutions to fix the pontoons included adding high-tension steel cables and post-tensioning of the concrete.
+A state investigative report by concrete expert John Reilly blamed the WSDOT Bridge and Structures Office (BSO) for the error.
+The BSO did most of the pontoon design in-house, instead of delegating those details and the financial risk to contracting teams.
+The goal was to allow bids to be submitted sooner.
+The states top bridge engineer, Jugesh Kapur was ultimately let go over the error and another Department of Transportation employee was demoted.
 A floating, 660 ST cofferdam was launched in November 2013 to assist in repairs of the pontoons, functioning as a portable drydock that wrapped around parts of the pontoons.
-The repairs were made by contractors from December 2013 to June 2014 and cost a total of approximately $208 million, using up the majority of the program's reserve funds.
+The repairs were made by the contractor at the direction of WSDOT from December 2013 to June 2014 and cost a total of approximately $208 million, using up the majority of the program's reserve funds.
 As a result of the pontoon issues, the estimated opening of the bridge was pushed back from December 2014 into 2016.

 Construction of the bridge deck, beginning with the eastern approach in Medina, began in March 2012.
 In March 2015, two construction accidents on the bridge slowed construction for reevaluation of safety measures: a contractor was killed after a high fall on the east highrise; and a crane-lifted load of steel pipes swung out of control into a King County Metro bus and an overhead highway sign.

 The bridge deck was lifted into place in August 2015, and the final concrete pour was finished in October 2015, completing the bridge deck.